cablelabs/transparent-security/docs/BUILD.md

 ip = 34.211.114.181
 ```

-Save the ami-id, this will be used when running simulations.
+Save the ami-id and it to your variables file.

-#### 6. Remove the AMI for terraform state
+#### 3.1.2 Remove the AMI for terraform state

 Remove the AMI from the terrafrom state so that it will remain after destroying the VM.